 Companies are not required to disclose what exactly is in their fragrance, but a good percentage of them (it’s proposed at least 1/3) are toxic chemicals.

-It is best to avoid ANYTHING reading fragrance while pregnant.
 Instead, replace your scents with essential oils.

 11. Rethink Your Non-Stick Cookware

 According to Wikipedia: “Non-stick is often used to refer to surfaces coated with polytetrafluoroethylene (PTFE), a well-known brand of which is “Teflon.”